 A family residing in a project covered by a project-based HCV HAP contract at or near the end of the HAP contract term.

-3. Section 8 Project-Based Housing Choice Voucher: The HA may commit up to 20 percent of its allocated Section 8 Housing Choice Vouchers to Section 8 Project-Based Housing Choice Vouchers for use for persons with mental disabilities.
-The requirements of 24 CFR 983.51 and the Federal Register dated January 16, 2001, will be followed in the establishment of Section 8 Project-Based Housing Choice Vouchers.
-The HA will establish a separate waiting list for any project-based vouchers and any applicant currently on the waiting list for a Section 8 Housing Choice Voucher that qualifies will be offered a Section 8 Project-Based Housing Choice Voucher.
-Also, if no individual or family with mental disabilities is on the project-based waiting list.
-The owner may provide documentation from the local Mental Health agency that no individual or family has been identified within the last 60 days that qualified for a project based voucher for the mentally disabled or mentally ill.
-At the end of the 60 day period, the owner may request that the HA offer a project based voucher to an individual or family on its regular waiting list for the Section 8 Housing Choice Voucher Program.
-After receiving the request, the HA may offer the next individual or family on the regular HA waiting list, based on the size of the vacant unit for the project based voucher, a project based voucher.
-The individual or family may accept or reject the project based voucher.
+3. Section 8 Project-Based Housing Choice Voucher: The HA may commit up to 20 percent of its allocated Section 8 Housing Choice Vouchers to Project-Based Housing Choice Vouchers to increase the number of affordable units available in the jurisdiction.
+The requirements of 24 CFR 983.51 will be followed in the establishment of Project-Based Housing Choice Vouchers.
+The HA will establish a separate waiting list for any project-based vouchers and any applicant currently on the waiting list for a Housing Choice Voucher that qualifies will be placed on the Project-Based Housing Choice Voucher waiting list.
+Individuals or families may accept or reject the offer of a project based voucher.
 If the individual or family rejects the project based voucher, the HA will offer the next individual or family the project based voucher based on the appropriate bedroom size; however, the family that rejects the project based voucher will not lose its place on the regular waiting list for a Section 8 Housing Choice Voucher.
-This process will be repeated until each individual or family on the regular waiting list is offered the project-based voucher and/or until the project based voucher is leased.

 Organization of the Waiting List: